 What Caring Personally IS

 - Caring Personally is at its core common human decency.
-You don’t have to have a deep personal relationship to have this as your point of departure.
-But if you work closely with somebody — if for example you are somebody’s boss — you need to begin to develop a positive human relationship with that person.
+You don’t have to have a deeply personal relationship to have this as your point of departure.
+But if you work closely with somebody — if for example, you are somebody’s boss — you need to begin to develop a positive human relationship with that person.